Are you trying to figure out what lens is best for insect photography?

 This lens is a must for butterfly enthusiasts.

 It’s not just butterflies.
-This new Tamron lens is perfect for photographers who want to see animals and people–from up close or from far away.
+This new Tamron lens is perfect for photographers who want to see animals and people–from up close or far away.

 It comes with a FLEX ZOOM LOCK mechanism, enabling you to lock the zoom ring at any position.